Need Help? Give us a call.

 1 (800) 345-3452

-If you have an ownership stake in a small business, it’s not uncommon to experience growing pains.
-As your company expands and your goals shift, you might even decide that you want to take a bigger stake.
+If you have an ownership stake in a company, it’s not uncommon to experience growing pains.
+As your company expands and your goals shift, you might even decide that you want a bigger ownership percentage.
 On the flipside, you might want to sell your shares or bring in a new partner and lessen your ownership percentage.
 Let’s talk about your ownership stake in a company and how ownership percentages reflect it.

-Because change can be overwhelming, especially when running a growing company and managing daily tasks, many small business owners put changing ownership shares on the backburner or opt to change ownership informally.
-But experts say that taking the proper steps is important, in order to ensure that your ownership stake is protected.
+Because change can be overwhelming, especially when running a growing company and managing daily tasks, many small business owners put changing ownership shares on the backburner or opt to change ownership percentages informally.
+But experts say that taking the proper steps is important and the only way to ensure that your ownership stake in a company is protected.

-For example: You have one partner, each of you owns 50%, and you want to take a 75% stake.
-If you and your partner agree to shift the percentages, it’s important that your new majority share is official for both financial reasons and for promoting a positive working relationship with your partner.
+For example, let’s say you have one partner, each of you owns 50%, and you want to take a 75% stake.
+If you and your partner agree to shift the ownership percentages, it’s important that your new majority share is official for both financial reasons and for promoting a positive working relationship with your partner.

 As an S corporation, you’ll need to take the following steps to fully and formally change your company’s ownership percentages:

 Knowing the worth of your ownership stake in a company may seem pretty basic, but it’s a critical first step.
-In many cases, business owners don’t know what their company and its shares are worth.
-It might be a good idea to consult a tax attorney who can help you determine your company’s value, and understand how a new share structure will affect your taxes.
+In many cases, business owners don’t know what their company, and therefore their ownership stake in their company, is worth.
+It’s a good idea to consult a tax attorney who can help you determine your company’s value and understand how a new share structure will affect your taxes.

-There are a couple common ways to change your ownership stake in a company.
+There are a couple of common ways to change your ownership stake in a company.
 Take a look:

-“In each situation you need a purchase or repurchase agreement or other transfer document to give effect to the new ownership percentages,” says Danielle Lauzon, a partner at Boston-based law firm Goodwin Procter LLP.
+“In each situation, you need a purchase or repurchase agreement or other transfer documents to give effect to the new ownership percentages,” says Danielle Lauzon, a partner at Boston-based law firm Goodwin Procter LLP.

-Once you’ve changed the ownership share percentages and drawn up an agreement, lawyers recommend officially recording this new information into the company’s stock ledger.
+Lawyers recommend that, once you’ve changed the ownership percentages and drawn up an agreement, you officially record this new information into the company’s stock ledger.
 A stock transfer power gives a transfer authority—which can be a law firm or the company itself—the power to record the transfer of stock on the corporate record.
 The company should also retrieve your original stock certificate to cancel it.
 You’d then be issued a new certificate stating the amended number of shares you own.

 Your business most likely is incorporated in your home state—the state where your company is headquartered.
 Once you change your ownership shares, you’ll need to change the original article of incorporation and file this with your state.

-Now that you have a basic roadmap for how to go about changing your ownership shares, it’s a good time to consider some common reasons why you’d want to do so in the first place.
+Now that you have a basic roadmap for how to go about changing your ownership percentages, it’s a good time to consider some common reasons why you’d want to do so in the first place.
 Here are some typical situations that motivate a change in ownership stakes in a company:

 In this situation, you and your partner each own 50% of the business.
 Up until now, neither of you has been able to afford to leave stable jobs to devote 100% to the growing business.
 Now, however, your personal life will allow you to take a risk, quit your job, and work at the company full-time.
 In order to do this, you’ll want to own more than 50% of the company.

 If your company decides to take out a small business loan, the lender will typically look at the financial qualifications of all owners holding more than 20% of the company.
-If you fall under this criteria, your credit will be considered and you’ll likely be asked to personally guarantee the loan.
-In order to qualify for many loan programs with lower interest rates, your credit score will also need to be above 620.
+If you fall under this criteria, your credit will be considered, and you’ll likely be asked to personally guarantee the loan.
+In order to qualify for many business loans with lower interest rates, your credit score will also need to be above 620.

 Sometimes businesses will opt to shift ownership percentages so that the company can access funds at the best interest rates.
 But this isn’t always a wise way to go, cautions Anna Dodson, partner at Goodwin Procter LLP.